CIM Commercial Trust Announces that its Operator and Manager, Subsidiaries of CIM Group, Intend to Subscribe for an Aggregate of up to Approximately Six Million Shares in the Rights Offering

 FORWARD-LOOKING STATEMENTS

 This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 regarding the rights offering, including statements containing the words “will,” “expect,” and words of similar import.
-There can be no assurance of the date on which the period for exercise of the subscription rights will expire or when the settlement date will occur.
+There can be no assurance of the amount of net proceeds that will be raised by the rights offering or of the date on which the period for exercise of the subscription rights will expire or when the settlement date will occur.
 For a further list and description of the risks and uncertainties inherent in forward-looking statements, see the Annual Report on Form 10-K (as amended) filed by the Company in respect of the fiscal year ended December 31, 2020, and the prospectus supplement relating to the rights offering filed by the Company with the SEC on June 10, 2021.
 Forward-looking statements are not guarantees of performance or results and speak only as of the date such statements are made.
 CIM Commercial undertakes no obligation to publicly update or release any revisions to its forward-looking statements, whether to reflect new information, future events, changes in assumptions or circumstances or otherwise, except as required by law.

 Free Writing Prospectus | CIM Commercial Trust Corporation